 ICAA/ICEX ICEX (España Exportación e Inversiones) is a public business entity whose main purpose is to promote the internationalization of the Spanish economy and companies and to improve their competitiveness, as well as attracting and promoting foreign investment in Spain.
 In this context ICEX is supporting the film industry including content and co-production.
 As for ICAA (Instituto de la Cinematografía y de las Artes Audiovisuales), is an independent body ascribed to the Secretary of State for Culture, which programmes policies to support the film industry and audiovisual production.

-The Ukrainian Institute is a public institution affiliated to the Ministry of Foreign Affairs of Ukraine that promotes Ukrainian culture internationally.
-It facilitates international connections between people and institutions by means of cultural diplomacy, and creates opportunities for Ukraine to interact and cooperate with the rest of the world.
+The Ukrainian Institute The Ukrainian Institute is a public institution affiliated with the Ministry of Foreign Affairs of Ukraine.
+Its mission is to strengthen Ukraine's international standing through the means of cultural diplomacy.
+The Institute facilitates international connections between people and institutions and creates opportunities for Ukraine to interact and cooperate with the world.